matiti5132421/Group_Omega_Mathias_Haberli_Sophie_Daya/README.md

 - `Jupyter_Notebook.ipynb`: Jupyter Notebook for exploratory data analysis and model experiments.
 - `README.md`: Documentation and overview of the project.
+- `requirements.txt`: List of dependencies required to run the project.

 ## Table of Contents
 1. [Introduction](#1-introduction)